30 Nov Hair Loss in Women: Common Causes & Everything You Need to Know

 How to Style Hair When Experiencing Hair Loss

-Many conditions do not lead to full loss of hair.
+Many medical conditions do not lead to full loss of hair.
 There are creative styling tricks to help make the most of thinning hair or bald patches.
 Switching the part of your hair can cover up the patchy areas.
 It’s also a way to add volume to the hair to make it seem fuller than it actually is.

 Refrain from using products on the hair that generate heat.
 Air dry your hair whenever possible because heated tools can make hair break off faster and damage hair growth.